inno-devops-labs/S25-core-course-labs/app_python/README.md

 pytest
 ```

+## Visit Counter

+- The app now counts the number of times the main page (`/`) is visited.
+- The counter is saved to a file called `visits.txt` inside `/app/data`.
+- A Docker volume maps `./data` on the host to `/app/data` inside the container, ensuring the counter persists between container restarts.
+- You can check the current visit count:
+  - By visiting the endpoint: `http://localhost:5000/visits`
+  - By opening the file on the host:
+    ```bash
+    cat ./data/visits.txt
+    ```
+- To reset the counter manually:
+    ```bash
+    echo 0 > ./data/visits.txt
+    ```

 ## Continuous Integration (CI)

 This project uses GitHub Actions for CI.
 The workflow is triggered on pushes and pull requests to the `main` branch and includes the following steps: